 From our incorporation in 1992 through late 1995, we were primarily focused on research and development of our proprietary manufacturing process simulation and yield and performance modeling software.
 From late 1995 through late 1998, we continued to refine and sell our software, while expanding our offering to include yield and performance improvement consulting services.
 In late 1998, we began to sell our software and consulting services, together with our newly developed proprietary technologies, as Design-to-Silicon-Yield solutions, reflecting our current business model.
 In April 2000, we expanded our research and development team and gained additional technology by acquiring AISS, now operating as PDF Solutions, GmbH, which continues to develop software and provide development services to the semiconductor industry.
 In July 2001, we completed the initial public offering of our common stock.
-In 2003, we enhanced our product and service offerings through the acquisition of IDS and WaferYield.
+In 2003, we enhanced our product and service offerings through the acquisitions of IDS and WaferYield.
 In 2006, we further complimented our technology offering through the acquisition of Si Automation S.A.
+In May 2007, we further enhanced our product offerings through the acquisition of Fabbrix, Inc.